They may be convenient and useful in some respects. But microbeads are SO bad for you & the planet for many reasons!

 To take further action, why not do at least one of these:

-- Refuse to buy personal care products containing polyethylene or polypropylene microbeads.
+- Refuse to buy personal care products containing polyethylene or polypropylene microbeads or glitter.

 - Share the 5 Gyres Petition to ban the sale of products containing polluting plastic microbeads.

 - Post our microbeads infographic (at right) on social media and share with friends!
 You can also download the poster to print and display it in a public place, your office, at school, etc.

 - Instagram products containing microbeads in stores, tag @5gyres and use the hashtag #banthebead

 - Send any partially used products containing microbeads to 5 Gyres HQ.
 Products will will be utilized in The 5 Gyres / Chris Jordan Arts Outreach Piece.
 5 Gyres HQ: 3131 Olympic Blvd., Santa Monica, CA 90404

 Sure, plastic may have made life more convenient in many ways, but many of us remember a time when we got along fine without it–especially in beauty products!
 It’s time to take action, for your own sake, and that of the next generation.